nhamil/evolution/README.md

 ### Ubuntu 18.04

-* Install the required packages: `sudo apt install xvfb libav-tools xorg-dev libsdl2-dev swig cmake`
+* Install the required packages: `sudo apt install libsdl2-dev swig cmake python3-tk`
   * There are potentially other dependencies but this *should* be all of them.
 If installation fails make sure to check the output.
 * Install the project dependencies with `pip install -r requirements`.